-Management is planning a number of activities for the rest of 2022, which include:
+Management is planning a number of activities for 2022, which include:

-Health and safety initiatives related to health screening and construction protocols;
+- Health and safety initiatives related to COVID and construction protocols;

 About Ascot Resources Ltd.

 Ascot is a Canadian junior exploration and development company focused on restarting the past-producing Premier gold mine, located on Nisga'a Nation treaty lands, in British Columbia's prolific Golden Triangle.
 Ascot shares trade on the Toronto Stock Exchange under the ticker AOT.
-Concurrent with progressing the development of Premier, the company continues to explore its properties for additional high-grade underground resources.
-Ascot is committed to the safe and responsible development of Premier in collaboration with Nisga'a Nation as outlined in its benefit agreement.
+Concurrent with progressing the development of Premier, the company continues to successfully explore its properties for additional high-grade underground resources.
+Ascot is committed to the safe and responsible development of Premier in collaboration with Nisga'a Nation as outlined in the benefits agreement.

 We seek Safe Harbor.

 © 2022 Canjex Publishing Ltd. All rights reserved.